DutsAndrew/blog-api/README.md

 Blog API is an API used to facilitate data between the Back-End as a proxy for the Database to the user on the Front-End.
 This application is to be used in conjunction with a Front-End.
 The API follows the practice of REST and is a RESTful API that will only receive and send JSON data.
 In addition, a full array of CRUD operations are permitted to be used within the API to modify data on the database through token/account authentication and account rights.

+You can check the status of the API here: https://avd-blog-api.fly.dev/ <br>
+Keep in mind this is an API not a Web Application, this blog API integrates with a Front-End to send and receive data.

 Tools:
 - TypeScript
 - Node.js